gar16/LedMenorah_V2/README.md

 # LedMenorah_V2
-Second version opf LED menorah with ATTINY2313
+Second version of LED menorah with ATTINY2313